ellieZ3722/iOS_application_course_projects/README.md

 2. Animal Viewer: an app simulating a zoo catalog that presents animal pictures and their name and species using scroll view.
 By tapping on corresponding buttons, the selected animal's sound can be played.

 3. Github Issue Viewer: an app using the tableview to present the opened and closed issues of a github repository separately.
 Issues are retrieved through API provided by github.

+4. A TicTacToe game made to experiment with animation creating techniques such as the usage of CABasicAnimation.